Published By Janet Gershen-Siegel at November 26, 2017

 Loan amounts are frequently based upon the revenues and/or profits shown on the tax returns.
 At times lenders may want other financials including a profit and loss statement, balance sheets, and income statements.

 Merchant cash advances have quickly turned into the most popular way to get financing, in large part as a result of the effortless qualification process.
-Companies with 10k in earnings can get approved, with the business owner having scores as low as 500.
+Companies with $10,000 in earnings can get approval, with the business owner having scores as low as 500.
 Some sources have now even begun to offer credit lines that go with their loans.

 Loan amounts are often around $20,000.
 Lenders often do pull your business credit, so you must have some credit already established and at times lenders will want to see tax returns.
 Rates vary based upon risk for this program, and there usually are not a lot of funding sources who offer it.